analogy-angle/analogy-angle.github.io/README.md

-# The First Workshop on Analogical Abstraction in Cognition, Perception, and Language (ANALOGY-Angle)
+# The First Workshop on Analogical Abstraction in Cognition, Perception, and Language (Analogy-ANGLE)

 Co-located with IJCAI 2024